shreyachalla/speech-slice/README.md

 - scipy

 ## To Run:
-Create a python file or notebook, add the line `from segmentation import *` and use any of the methods detailed in the segmentation.py file.
+Create a Python file or notebook in the same directory level as segmentation.py, add the line `from segmentation import *` and use any of the methods detailed in the segmentation.py file.